-ACDI/VOCA implements USDA’s three-year Feed Enhancement for Ethiopian Development (FEED) II project, which increases livestock and poultry productivity by further developing the animal feed sector, continuing the progress made under FEED I.
+ACDI/VOCA implemented USDA’s three-year Feed Enhancement for Ethiopian Development (FEED) II project, which increased livestock and poultry productivity by further developing the animal feed sector, continuing the progress made under FEED I.

-The overall goal of FEED II is to increase the incomes of Ethiopian smallholder livestock producers by improving access to and use of consistent, affordable, high-quality animal feed that can support greater livestock and poultry productivity and efficiency.
-The project works in Amhara, Oromia, SNNPR and Tigray regions.
+The overall goal of FEED II was to increase the incomes of Ethiopian smallholder livestock producers by improving access to and use of consistent, affordable, high-quality animal feed that can support greater livestock and poultry productivity and efficiency.
+The project worked in Amhara, Oromia, SNNPR, and Tigray regions.

-- Increase the productivity of livestock and poultry in Ethiopia by developing the animal feed sector
+- Increased the productivity of livestock and poultry in Ethiopia by developing the animal feed sector

-- Expand trade of agricultural products in the livestock and poultry sector
+- Expanded the trade of agricultural products in the livestock and poultry sectors

 Project Activities and Approaches

-- Develop the feed ingredient supply chain and service sector
+- Developed the feed ingredient supply chain and service sector

-- Introduce and expand feedlot (fattening), poultry, and dairy enterprises
+- Introduced and expanded feedlot (fattening), poultry, and dairy enterprises

 - Established 12 commercial feed manufacturing enterprises and continued technical support to 13 feed previously established during FEED I. Trained 56 cooperative union staff and government experts on feed formulation and manufacturing.
 Sales through March 2016 was 15,568 MT, valued at almost USD 4 million.